 The custom earpiece is now securely seated.
 The earpiece should not fall out even if you shake your head.
 The earpiece might feel a bit too big.
 That is normal.
 You will get used to this feeling very quickly.

 Removing the earpiece is best accomplished by reversing this process.
 Insert the tip of your finger nail behind the earpiece to pull out the trailing edge.
-When a bluetooth is attached to the earpiece avoid pulling on the bluetooth to remove the unit and earpiece from your ear.
+When a bluetooth is attached to the earpiece do not pull on the bluetooth to remove the unit and earpiece from your ear.
 Pulling on the bluetooth will stress the connection between the bluetooth and the custom earpiece since the custom earpiece fit will be very snug in your ear.
+Pulling on the device will eventually wear the fitting and degrade the attachment security.

 Once the trailing edge is loose continue rotating the earpiece forward to remove leading edge and earpiece from the ear.